 Use company-approved devices – and ONLY those devices – that are properly protected and monitored to access company data; and if you just can’t help but take work home, let your IT department know so they can set you up with a SECURE way to work remotely – that is what we do for our clients.

-- Use professional, top grade anti-virus and security software, and keep it up to date.
+- Use professional, top-grade anti-virus and security software, and keep it up to date.
 An infection rate of 66% means there are a lot of malware-spreaders out there.

-- Remember that USBs pose a special threat, because their risk isn’t just in the potentially malicious files that may be stored on them, but also with malware that is built into the firmware, the core of how they work.
+- Remember that USBs pose a special threat because their risk isn’t just in the potentially malicious files that may be stored on them, but also with malware that is built into the firmware, the core of how they work.

-You should also talk to your employees and colleagues about safety and security of your business data.
+You should also talk to your employees and colleagues about the safety and security of your business data.
 Let’s consider portable devices, such as USB thumb drives, smartphones, and tablets: they are a convenience, and a lot of people use it to share information.
 A while ago Symantec conducted a survey, discovering that 62% of respondents believed transferring work documents to personal computers, tablets or smartphones was an acceptable practice.
 The majority of these files are never deleted because employees underestimate the risks involved with keeping the data.

 Does your company rely on mobile devices?

 Do you need reliable, expert Security, Data Backup, and Disaster Recovery Services?

 Call us at (855) 551-7760 or Request a Consultation today.
 Let’s start a dialogue to make sure your business continuity is assured and your company data is safe and secure.